 The site is also located within the Downtown District Character Area where the types of uses are to provide services and activities associated with the local beach culture to residents as well as visitors to the city.
 The intent of the Downtown District is to enhance the building form and orientation while specifically transforming the realm on Hermosa Avenue.
 Any new buildings should pay close attention to and contribute to the high quality pedestrian environment provided throughout Downtown.
 First floor street front businesses should include sales tax-generating commercial uses to promote lively pedestrian activity on Downtown streets.
 Development along Hermosa Avenue should conform to recommendations of the Downtown Revitalization Strategy to realize a town-scale Main Street environment that supports pedestrian activity and local serving commerce.
-Many of the unique buildings, streetscape features, and public spaces are iconic or historic in nature, and new buildings should be carefully integrated to retain the town's eclectic charm.
-In addition, buildings should be two to three stories in height, cover most or all of the parcel, and may abut neighboring structures.
+Many of the unique buildings, streetscape features, and public spaces are iconic or historic in nature, and new buildings should be two to three stories in height, cover most or all of the parcel, and may abut neighboring structures.
 Development should enhance the area's role as a visitor destination by facilitating the development of boutique hotels (and motels) that provide specific benefits to the community.
 Once Downtown, walking and bicycling are the primary means for traveling around Downtown while vehicles are accommodated through consolidated parking lots and metered street parking.
 Downtown parking should be provided off-site through public or private shared parking facilities, with any on-site parking situated to the rear of the buildings and/or hidden and screened.